 Attribution is a methodology used to assign individuals and their quality and cost outcomes to providers or entities.
-Attribution is increasingly important as the healthcare system moves from fee-for-service payments to alternative payment models and value-based care.
-Sound attribution methodology is essential to building accepted value-based models that accurately reflect provider/entity performance, particularly when a team or teams are involved in patient care.
+It has become increasingly important as the healthcare system moves from fee-for-service (FFS) payments to alternative payment models (APMs) and value-based care.
+Sound attribution methodology is essential to building accepted, value-based models that accurately reflect provider/entity performance, particularly when a team or teams are involved in patient care.
 Traditionally, attribution can occur when patients are included in a particular program or when clinicians are held accountable for a particular outcome.
-Alternatively, a performance measure may be used to assess the performance of multiple providers.1 For example, a readmissions measure may be attributed to both the hospital that discharged a patient and the outpatient primary care clinician responsible for managing that patient post-discharge.
+Alternatively, a performance measure may be used to assess the performance of multiple providers.
+For example, a readmissions measure may be attributed to both the hospital that discharged a patient and the outpatient primary care clinician responsible for managing that patient post-discharge.
 To date, most attribution models have focused on chronic diseases and generally assign patient outcomes to a single entity based on rules related to the frequency of provider visits, a combination of prospective and retrospective adjustment, or based on self-attestation, in which patients identify the provider they believe is primarily responsible for their care.

 In the case of high-acuity illness and injuries that result from large-scale emergency events, different attribution models may be more appropriate.
-Effective care delivery during and after mass casualty incidents (MCIs) (e.g., mass shootings), public health emergencies (PHEs) (e.g., coronavirus 2019 [COVID-19]), and for high-acuity emergency care-sensitive conditions (ECSCs) (e.g., trauma and burns) involves teams or multiple teams who must collaborate over time and across specialties, institutions, and geography.
+Effective care delivery during and after MCIs (e.g., mass shootings), public health emergencies (PHEs) (e.g., coronavirus 2019 [COVID-19]), and for high-acuity ECSCs (e.g., trauma and burns) involves teams or multiple teams who must collaborate over time and across specialties, institutions, and geography.
 These events are unpredictable and require a timely, coordinated response by various entities within a community or region.
-Attribution in these cases is particularly difficult for a variety of reasons: Among them, entities do not have advance knowledge of the patient population they will be responsible for treating, teams and entities have different abilities to have an impact on certain outcomes, a lack of alignment in standardized response protocols for emergencies exists, and entities involved in the emergency response can often be in business competition with one another.
+Attribution in these cases is particularly difficult for a variety of reasons:

+- Entities do not have advance knowledge of the patient population they will be responsible for treating - Teams and entities have different abilities to have an impact on certain outcomes - A lack of alignment in standardized response protocols for emergencies exists - Entities involved in the emergency response can often be in business competition with one another

-Though complex, a model of shared attribution can help to promote what is necessary for effective response to MCIs, PHEs, and high-acuity ECSCs: more active collaboration among organizations that compete with or are not intrinsically aligned with one another, also termed coopetition.2 This collaboration is vital to ensure that patients are cared for appropriately across settings.
-For example, emergency medical services (EMS) must respond appropriately at the scene and transport patients to hospitals with appropriate resources in a timely manner.
+Although it is complex, a model of shared attribution can help to promote what is necessary for effective response to MCIs, PHEs, and high-acuity ECSCs: more active collaboration among organizations that compete with or are not intrinsically aligned with one another, also termed coopetition.
+This collaboration is vital to ensure that patients are cared for appropriately across settings.
+For example, EMS must respond appropriately at the scene and transport patients to hospitals with appropriate resources in a timely manner.
 Receiving hospitals must care for patients, and if necessary, transfer them to higher levels of care outside of their system.
 During the post-discharge stage, patients must be cared for longitudinally by community-based providers.
-Better communication, coordination across the entire continuum of care, and collaboration among entities may lead to better preparedness, response, and patient outcomes.
+Better communication and coordination across the entire continuum of care and collaboration among entities may lead to better preparedness, response, and patient outcomes.